seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Among the buzzing pleased multitude;
 Where every something, being blent together,
 Turns to a wild of nothing, save of joy,
-Express’d and not express’d.
+Express'd and not express'd.
 But when this ring
 Parts from this finger, then parts life from hence:
-O, then be bold to say Bassanio’s dead!
+O, then be bold to say Bassanio's dead!

 **NERISSA**
 My lord and lady, it is now our time,